 Speaking: Talking to others to convey information effectively.

-- Membership Correspondent
+- Commercial Correspondent

-Is There Going to be Demand for Correspondence Clerks?
+Are There Job Opportunities for Correspondence Clerks?

 The states with the most job growth for Correspondence Clerk are Oregon, Oklahoma, and Texas.
 Watch out if you plan on working in Colorado, Illinois, or Ohio.
 These states have the worst job growth for this type of profession.